reupen/columns_ui/README.md

 ### Build instructions

-Visual Studio 2022 is required to build Columns UI.
-You can use the [free community edition](https://www.visualstudio.com/downloads/) (select the Desktop development with C++ workload during installation).
+Visual Studio 2022 and the Windows 11 SDK are required to build Columns UI.

+You can use the [free community edition of Visual Studio](https://www.visualstudio.com/downloads/).
+During installation, select the Desktop development with C++ workload and the Windows 11 SDK from the right-hand side.

 #### Installing vcpkg